St. James Episcopal Church

 In recent years, Hamilton County has embraced tourism as a potential economic driver, promoting its historical sites, natural beauty, and events such as the county fair.
 Efforts have been made to preserve and restore historical landmarks, including the Emma Kunz House, an early 20th-century home that serves as a museum showcasing the county's history.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Hamilton County, Illinois.
+This timeline provides a condensed summary of the historical journey of Hamilton County, Illinois.

 • 1818 - Hamilton County established as part of the Illinois Territory